eyedeekay/hoarderMediaOS/README.md

         =PrNx
         -----END PGP SIGNATURE-----

-and can be used by anyone with your public key to
+and can be used by anyone with your public key to assure that the hash they are using, and thus the iso it corresponds to, came from the owner of the corresponding private key and them alone.
 In order to make the signatures with the Makefile, a fragment like the following will work.
 Note that we don't have to delete failed signatures, a nonexistent file will just not produce a signature.

         sign:
                 gpg --batch --yes --clear-sign -u "$(SIGNING_KEY)" \